 Shin splints are pain on the inner part of the shinbone.
 They're usually brought

-on by running
+on by running or another

 Shin splints get better with rest and do not cause lasting problems.

 What Are the Signs & Symptoms of Shin Splints?

 People with shin splints have pain along the inner edge of the shinbone.

 The pain is usually during or right after activity.

 Shin splints also can lead to swelling and tenderness of the shinbone.